versatica/OverSIP/README.md

 * Fully programmable in Ruby language (make SIP easy).
 * Fast and efficient: OverSIP core is coded in C language.

-OverSIP is build on top of EventMachine async library which follows the Reactor Pattern design, allowing thousands of concurrent connections and requests in a never-blocking fashion.
+OverSIP is build on top of EventMachine async library which follows the Reactor Design Pattern, allowing thousands of concurrent connections and requests in a never-blocking fashion.